 You'll be primarily concerned with searching for and examining contact trace material associated with crimes.
 This material can include:

 - fibres from clothing

 - paint and glass fragments

 - tyre marks

 - flammable substances used to start fires.

-Although evidence is usually presented in writing as a formal statement of evidence or report, forensic scientists may have to attend court to give their evidence in person.
+Although evidence is usually presented in writing as a formal statement of evidence or report, you may have to attend court to give your evidence in person.